tango-controls/tango-doc/source/development/device-api/ds-guideline/device-server-guidelines.rst

 Device concept
 ---------------

-The “device” is the core concept of Tango.
+The :term:`device` is the core concept of Tango.
 This concept can be directly linked to the notion of microservice: **1 device = 1 microservice**

 A device can represent: